Beagle colors are defined by each registration association, and so vary from

 to reduce size.
 In addition to introducing non-beagle colors, this

-also introduces health problems found in those other breeds.
+also possibly introduces health problems found in those other breeds.